dcf21/pi-gazing/src/pigazing_helpers/README.md

-This module contains a collection of useful python functions and classes used widely throughout the MeteorPi code.
+This module contains a collection of useful python functions and classes used widely throughout the pigazing code.